GBT55/GBT55/README.md

 -->

 - 👋 Hi, I’m @GBT55 (Guillermo Barroso)
-- 👀 I’m interested in IaaC (Infrastructure as code) mostly applied to clouds like AWS or Azure
+- 👀 I’m interested in IaC
-- 🌱 I’m currently learning K8S and Python.
+- 🌱 I’m currently learning the HCP stack and Go.
-- 😎 I'm currently looking to work with languages I already know like shellscript and YAML and software like Docker.
+- 😎 I'm currently working on DevOps.
-- 📫 To reach me, you can mail me at **barrosoguillermo55@gmail.com** and/or in my LinkedIn **[Guillermo Barroso](https://www.linkedin.com/in/guillermobarroso/)**
+- 📫 To reach me, you can mail me at **barrosoguillermo55@gmail.com** and/or at my LinkedIn **[Guillermo Barroso](https://www.linkedin.com/in/guillermobarroso/)**

 ---